discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 - <Skill name="Illusionary Riposte"/> is a DPS increase if you time it well, and don't interrupt other casts.

-Remember that your personal damage skills are faster than phantasms, but that they deal more damage over time, this means that direct damaging skills such as <Skill id="62560"/> and auto-attacks get higher priority if the boss is close to phasing.
+Remember that your personal damage skills are faster than phantasms.
+This means that direct damaging skills such as <Skill id="62560"/> and auto-attacks get higher priority if the boss is close to phasing.

 Utilize <Skill name="Bladesong Dissonance"/> for CC, but also remember to not use too much CC on the break bar and space out your big CC cooldowns like <Skill name="Signet of Humility"/> so they don't overlap with other powerful CC skills.